lucavgn/AML_Project5/Results/SGDM/SGDM_large_batch.md

 - From paper 18 (Large_Batch_Optimization_for_Learning_Training) there were two suggested way of tuning the learning rate for thr large minibatches.
-- One way is by oder square root of the minibatch size.
+- One way is by order square root of the minibatch size.
     - new_learning_rate = learning_rate * (largerbatch_size / base_batch_size)**2
 - Second way is linear scaling of the learning rate with minibatch size.
 Which is simply multiple the learning rate by k, where k is size multipled to the base_batch.
     - new_learning_rate = learning_rate * (largerbatch_size / base_batch_size)